USCRPL/ublox-gnss-driver/README.md

 The MAX-8 is a smaller and cheaper GNSS module from U-Blox.
 It can only receive from one GNSS at a time and lacks an SPI interface, but is a simple, proven, and cost-effective option for many systems.

+Note: The MAX-8 lacks flash storage, so any saved settings will be lost if the battery backed RAM loses power.

 In this driver, it can be used through the `MAX8I2C` class in `MAX8.h`.

+Note: In theory, the MAX-M8 should be able to be used as a drop-in replacement for this module and will appear the same to software but receive from three GNSS systems concurrently.
+This has not been tested however.

 ## ZED-F9P